jagabandhumishra/W2V-E2E-Language-Diarization/README.md

 #### Running the code

 * After extracting the features (pretrained/finetuned).
-Create a .tsv file containing the path to the .npy array and its corresponding labels.
+Create a .tsv file for both the train and validation set containing the path to the .npy array and its corresponding labels.
 The .tsv file shold be in the following format.
 ```
 path/to/numpy_array1.npy  SSEEGSSE...
 path/to/numpy_array2.npy  SGEEGGSE...